OData/RESTier/_posts/2016-04-24-02-10-Customize-Payload-Converter.md

     }
 {% endhighlight %}

-**2.** Register customized converter into RESTier Depenedncy Injection framework as a service via overriding the ConfigureApi method in your Api class.
+**2.** Register customized converter into RESTier Dependency Injection framework as a service via overriding the ConfigureApi method in your Api class.

 {% highlight csharp %}
         protected override IServiceCollection ConfigureApi(IServiceCollection services)